Paridita Island's Location

 Meals are served in our open-air "bohio" (a large round dining and kitchen area), and also in the garden area right next to it that boasts panoramic views of the ocean and neighboring islands.
 Our meals are prepared fresh and flavorful.
 We work with local fishermen and use fresh fruits and vegetables grown on and around the island.
 We offer an ever changing menu of steak, fresh fish and seafood dishes, tasty sandwiches and salads along with an assortment of snacks and drinks.
 All meals, snacks and drinks (including rum) are prepared by your host so you can just sit back and relax.
 We can also accommodate vegetarians and those with other special diets: just let us know and we'll take care of you!

-Many local fisherman are also out there looking for their day's catch so we may as well make the most out of it and get some fresh lobster, crab, shrimp or one of the many fishes that they might have already caught.
+Many local fisherman are also out there looking for their day's catch so we may as well make the most out of it and get some fresh lobster, crab, shrimp or one of the many fish that they might have already caught.
 Nothing like fresh sea food for a nice dinner to end the perfect day.

 Rates for lodging are per night and assume double occupancy in each cabin, as well as a 2 night minimum stay and the use of 2 cabins.
 If only one cabin is used, a 3 night minimum stay is required.
 2 night stays in 1 cabin can be arranged by covering the $200 water transportation fee in addition to the quoted price.
 Single occupancy in a cabin is possible as long as there is availability.
 Children staying with their parents have access to special rates.
 All rates below.